Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 # wget -q https://raw.githubusercontent.com/Azure/Machine-Learning-Operationalization/master/scripts/amlupdate.sh -O - | sudo bash -
 ```

-On Windows, you must run the command as administrator.
+**Windows**: On Windows, you must run the command as administrator.

 Then issue the following command: